 To resolve the issue:

-• Check network restrictions.
+- Check network restrictions.
 Some networks may block port 22 or custom SSH ports.
-Test SSH connectivity with a known working server on the same port to verify if the issue is network-specific.
+Test SSH connectivity to a known-working server on the same port to verify whether the issue is network-specific.

 sudo ufw allow ssh